Chart Color Schemes

 York - Beverley features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 65.6% of all households, including 19.7% that are couples with children, 36.7% that are couples without children, and 8.3% that are single parent families.
+Family households dominate at 65.6% of all households, comprising 19.7% couples with children, 36.7% couples without children, and 8.3% single parent families.
 Non-family households make up the remaining 34.4%, with lone person households at 32.5% and group households comprising 2.2% of the total.
-The median household size is 2.2 people, which is smaller than the Rest of WA average of 2.3.
+The median household size of 2.2 people is smaller than the Regional WA average of 2.5.

 Frequently Asked Questions - Households